An ISO 9001-2015 Certified Company

 What It Looks Like: Buying a Flat in Kalyan East

 Let's make this tangible.
 Say you are buying a premium 2 BHK flat in Kalyan East at Krishna Trident by Sonawane Group, priced at exactly ₹75 Lakh.
+Thanks to the 2026 RR rate freeze, this calculation will not inflate mid-year:

 Financial Component Male Buyer Female Buyer